 Architecture scholarships

-A scholarship from The Connecticut Architecture Foundation can help you pursue your architectural education.
-Every year, The CAF awards thousands of dollars in scholarships to architecture students in NAAB-accredited undergraduate and graduate degree programs.
+You’ve got big plans for your future.
+A scholarship from the Connecticut Architects Foundation can help you reach them.
+CAF awards thousands of dollars in architecture scholarships to architecture students in NAAB-accredited undergraduate and graduate degree programs every year.
+Since 1986 the Foundation has awarded over $700,000 in scholarships.

 Jane and Kevin Roche Scholarship